dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 Additionally and more critically, updating an Airflow environment takes 20 minutes and causes everything to restart, meaning running jobs will stall out and fail.
 And since there is no way to update pip dependencies without restarting everything, you'll feel the pain of this!
 You cannot `pip install -r requirements.txt` in a running Airflow instance without restarting everything.
 In theory, this should be perfectly safe to do, but again, MWAA does not really care about user friendliness.

 Although you cannot get around needing to restart everything, automatically updating pip dependencies on `requirements.txt` changes is doable by setting up an AWS Lambda that, on changes to the S3 code bucket, runs a check to see whether the contents of `requirements.txt` used by the MWAA environment differs from the latest version of `requirements.txt`; if there is a change, then run an `update-environment`.
-Alternatively, because of the downsides of `update-environment`, you may want to forego the Lambda and instead have this be a manually triggerable job in your devops platform.
+Alternatively, because of the downsides of `update-environment`, you may want to forego the Lambda and instead have this be a manually triggerable job in either your devops platform or Airflow itself (albeit the latter requires some IAM that your devops/secops team may raise an eyebrow at).
 At our company, we went with an AWS Lambda in Node.js, but I'm not sure if that should've actually been a Lambda or not.

+## Be careful of `PRIVATE_ONLY` mode gotchas

+AWS recommends setting `WebserverAccessMode` to `PRIVATE_ONLY` so it is only accessible via your company's VPC without any inbound or outbound external traffic.
+This _is_ good practice, but it comes with a big gotcha to be mindful of: external `pip install`s will not work on your WebServer instance.

+AWS documentation tells you to check the validity of your pip installs by looking at the Scheduler instance logs.
+But the Scheduler instance and WebServer instance do separate pip installs, and the Scheduler has access to the internet (only the WebServer is private), meaning it's possible for the Scheduler and WebServer instances to have different sets of pip dependencies if the Scheduler installs and the WebServer fails to do so.

+Honestly, and I know I shouldn't say this, but it's not normally a big deal if you leave this broken (SREs, avert your eyes); extra WebServer instance dependencies aren't usually important.
+But there is an issue as of writing with `apache-airflow-providers-amazon==7.1.0` (the default install for MWAA 2.5.1) that is backbreaking-- CloudWatch logging has a huge regression that makes the logs nearly unusable.
+So you definitely want to resolve this.

+Why does all of this matter?
+Because **one of the installation methods is to use `requirements.txt`, and if you are a normal Python developer you will want to do this, but this actually doesn't work on `PRIVATE_MODE`!** Worse, the MWAA documents mention that they recmomend using `plugins.zip` for three reasons, and I quote: (1) "Faster installation", "Fewer conflicts", "More resilience" (by this they clarify they mean version conflicts). **There is no mention of this `PRIVATE_MODE` gotcha as a reason to prefer `plugins.zip`.** Terrible communication in their docs.

+An alternative to `plugins.zip` is to set up a PyPI proxy or artifactory on the VPC.
+It does not make sense at our company's small-ish scale to do that (maybe it does at yours), so we go with the `plugins.zip` approach.

+Setting up the `plugins.zip` stuff in a sane-feeling way (i.e. not VCing a zip file) is not _that_ much less work than the artifactory, though, if we're being real.
+Smart continuous deployment of dependencies means checking local files against the S3 bucket, pip installing and zipping stuff, then reconfiguring the MWAA environment-- and MWAA does not provide a script that does all this for you.
+The sanest approach provided out of the box by MWAA documentation is a DAG script that does the updates for you, which is a manual deployment.

+All of this is a similar limitation of Cloud Composer (Google's competing product).
+You can't really blame AWS for doing exactly what they say they're doing by limiting inbound/outbound traffic with the webserver.

 ## Migration to new Airflow versions is excruciatingly painful